czechitas/java-install/docs/community/linux/index-eng.md

 ### Troubleshooting

-1. Problem: You open `Downloads` folder (instead of a valid project `DemoApplication`).
+1. Problem: You open `Documents` folder (instead of a valid project `DemoApplication`).
 Also `Maven` tab is missing on the right hand side bar.

     <a href="img/imported-wrong-folder.png">
         <img src="img/imported-wrong-folder-thumbnail.png"/>